- Portfolio Assessments

-I am still accepting portfolios.
-I am only reviewing them, and sending the form you need for your school district.
-Thanks so much.
+For the 2015-2016 School year: I am still accepting portfolios.
+I am happy to review your portfolios and send you the form you need for your district.
+Thank you!
 Becky email@example.com

 I really enjoy reading the freestyle assessments I receive.
 They are so interesting.
 People often ask me for some ideas on what to write and send.
 The following is what I have shared with them.
 Hopefully it will help you as well.